mbahaidarah/Localisation-system-MONA-robot/README.md

 3. Install Python 3.
 4. Install OpenCV: `sudo apt install libopencv-dev python3-opencv`
 5. Install 'usb_cam' package: `sudo apt-get install ros-noetic-usb-cam`
-6. In the terminal, go to 'catkin_ws' directory `cd catkin_ws`, and type: `catkin_make` to build the ROS.
+6. In the terminal, go to the 'catkin_ws' directory `cd catkin_ws`, and type: `catkin_make` to build the ROS.
 7. Do not forget to source ROS by typing in the terminal: `source devel/setup.bash`.
-8. Test 'usb_cam' package to make sure your camera is working fine by typing this: `roslaunch usb_cam usb_cam-test.launch`.
+8. Test the 'usb_cam' package to make sure your camera is working fine by typing this: `roslaunch usb_cam usb_cam-test.launch`.
 9. To find the 'usb_cam-test.launch' file, go to (Other Locations) in the Ubuntu system as shown in the image below:
 <img src="https://github.com/user-attachments/assets/45104c08-9cbb-4fc2-acf5-6adfacae6279" width="300" height="200">